Here’s what you’ll need:

 Make a Magic Braid Leather BraceletElke Bergeron

 In this class, Elke shares her technique for making a braided leather bracelet from one connected piece of leather (And yes, it is quite magical).
 This is a great class for learning some leather-working basics, like how to cut leather, bevel edges, and use a leather hole punch.
 Have fun experimenting with widths and colors to make bracelets in several different styles.
+Check out a cool timelapse of Elke making the magic braid here.

 Who's Recently Taken This Class